When it comes to trading and investing, the sting of your early mistakes can be even more painful.

 Ten experienced money bloggers and finance professionals have taken the time to impart their hard-earned investment advice below.
 Whether you’re reading this at the age of 15 or 75, there’s sure to be something you can learn!

-1. My best investment advice is to stop aiming for short-term results
+1. Stop aiming for short-term results

 Before we get to the nine expert investors I asked for advice, I wanted to share my own thoughts – what investment advice would I give?
 What would I do if a time machine appeared and the one condition for using it was to spread investing knowledge?
 I’d probably tell my younger self to stop expecting short-term results.